Vishnuxx/Android-Study-Jams/README.md

 Single tap-in app location tracking feature using Google Maps API so students can track the bus in real time.
 Set custom boarding points at any time within schedule and be updated with a ETA of the bus to their boarding point.

+Every Driver users will get a unique id after creating an account in this app.
+This id can be shared with students to join the bus.
+The "JOIN BUS" screen in this app helps students to register with their bus via pasting the unique code given by their bus driver.

+Drivers can approve the valid students who were joined via this unique code.

 <b>Functionality and Concepts Used:</b>

 - Livedata & ViewModel : To seperate business logic and data MVVM